pippuu/Fuzzy-Logic-Mamdani-Model/README.md

-# Fuzzy Logic with Mamdani Model
+# Fuzzy Logic
-This our project for our Artificial Intelligence course
+Fuzzy logic but with the Mamdani model